CSC207-2022F-UofT/course-project-utoronto-chess/README.md

 `UToronto Chess` is a chess program written in Java.
 It is a project for the course CSC207 at the University of Toronto.

 ## Features
--Registration and login system, with SQLite persistence. \
+- Registration and login system, with SQLite persistence.
--Graphical UI with menu screen, game board, and chess sprites. \
+- Graphical UI with menu screen, game board, and chess sprites.
--Full support for local chess games.
+- Full support for local chess games.

 ## Out of Scope
--Chess AI \
+- Chess AI
--Online Games \
+- Online Games
--ELO system
+- ELO system

 ## How to run the program